 Alcohol use has been linked with cancers of the:

 Cancers of the mouth, throat, voice box, and esophagus: Alcohol use clearly raises the risk of these cancers.
-Drinking and smoking together raises the risk of these cancers even more than drinking or smoking alone.
-This might be because alcohol can help harmful chemicals in tobacco get inside the cells that line the mouth, throat and esophagus.
+Drinking and smoking together raises the risk of these cancers many times more than drinking or smoking alone.
+This might be because alcohol can help harmful chemicals in tobacco get inside the cells that line the mouth, throat, and esophagus.
 Alcohol may also limit how these cells can repair damage to their DNA caused by the chemicals in tobacco.

 Liver cancer: Long-term alcohol use has been linked to an increased risk of liver cancer.
-Regular, heavy alcohol use can damage the liver, leading to inflammation and scarring.
-This might raise the risk of liver cancer.
+Regular, heavy alcohol use can damage the liver, leading to inflammation and scarring, which might be why it raises the risk of liver cancer.

 Colon and rectal cancer: Alcohol use has been linked with a higher risk of cancers of the colon and rectum.
 The evidence for this is generally stronger in men than in women, but studies have found the link in both sexes.

-Breast cancer: Even a few drinks a week is linked with an increased risk of breast cancer in women.
-This risk may be especially high in women who do not get enough folate (a B vitamin) in their diet or through supplements.
-Alcohol can also raise estrogen levels in the body, which may explain some of the increased risk.
-Cutting back on alcohol may be an important way for many women to lower their risk of breast cancer.
+Breast cancer: Drinking even small amounts of alcohol is linked with an increased risk of breast cancer in women.
+Alcohol can raise estrogen levels in the body, which may explain some of the increased risk.
+Avoiding or cutting back on alcohol may be an important way for many women to lower their risk of breast cancer.

 Ethanol is the type of alcohol found in alcoholic drinks, whether they are beers, wines, liquors (distilled spirits), or other drinks.
 Alcoholic drinks contain different percentages of ethanol, but in general, a standard size drink of any type — 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor — contains about the same amount of ethanol (about half an ounce).
 Of course, larger or ‘stronger’ drinks can contain more ethanol than this.